masreplay/exports/README.md

 exports
 ```

-In this example, the tool will scan through the lib directory and create an ```*.dart``` file in each directory with export statements for all files in that directory.
+In this example, the tool will scan through the lib directory and create a `*``.dart` file in each directory with export statements for all files in that directory.
 It will not include any files matching the patterns in the ignores list.

 ## Configuration
 ```yaml